 A Knocked-Out or Loosened Tooth

 Dental trauma from sports injuries, accidents, or falls requires immediate professional intervention to give you the best chance of saving your tooth.
 If an adult tooth gets completely knocked out, time becomes your most critical factor, with the best outcomes occurring when the tooth is reimplanted within 30 minutes to an hour.
-Handle the tooth only by its crown (the white part you see when you smile), rinse it gently with water if it’s dirty, and try to place it back in its socket if possible, or keep it in milk or saliva until you reach your dentist.
+Handle the tooth only by its crown (the white part you see when you smile), rinse it gently with water if it’s dirty, and try to place it back in its socket if possible, or store it in a container of milk or saliva to keep the root cells viable until you reach our office.

 Uncontrolled Bleeding

 Bleeding that continues for more than 10 minutes after an injury or dental procedure indicates a problem that requires professional assessment.
 Whether the bleeding stems from a bitten tongue, cut gums, or complications following a tooth extraction, persistent blood flow suggests either a deeper wound than initially apparent or a potential clotting issue.
-Apply firm, steady pressure with clean gauze or a damp tea bag (the tannic acid helps constrict blood vessels), but if the bleeding doesn’t slow significantly, seek immediate care.
+Apply firm, steady pressure with clean gauze or a damp tea bag (the tannic acid helps constrict blood vessels), but if the bleeding doesn’t slow within 10 to 15 minutes despite steady pressure, seek professional care promptly.

 Certain medications, including blood thinners and aspirin, can make it more difficult for your body to form clots and stop bleeding naturally.
 Liver disease, vitamin K deficiency, and blood disorders can also contribute to prolonged bleeding after dental trauma.
 Your dentist needs to know your complete medical history and current medications to properly treat uncontrolled oral bleeding.